3 Best Ski Resorts in Arizona, 2024/25

 Nearby Towns and Places to Stay

-Sunrise Park Resort does have on-site accommodation, but with the extensive renovations planned for 2022/23, it might be best to find somewhere else to stay.
-The resort itself is a long way from major destinations, but accommodation options are available 45 minutes away in Pinetop/Lakeside.
+Sunrise Park Resort does have on-site accommodation, however, if you'd rather stay somewhere else, the resort is 45 minutes from Pinetop/Lakeside.
 Here, you'll find a decent assortment of restaurants serving a variety of fare and a range of good hotels at very attractive rates.
 A good spot is the Best Western Inn of Pinetop.
 Rooms are clean and comfortable, and the indoor spa is a welcome sight after a day on the slopes.

 Mt.
 Lemmon Ski Valley